Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 |136.7

-- Alabama has a 4-6 record against the spread while going 8-2 overall over its last 10 contests.
+- Alabama has a 4-6 record against the spread while finishing 8-2 overall in its last 10 games.

-- In their past 10 games, the Crimson Tide have gone over the total five times.
+- The Crimson Tide have hit the over in five of their past 10 contests.

-- Maryland is 6-4 against the spread and 6-4 overall over its last 10 games.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.